Mercedes has re-started China production, still assessing virus impact

-STUTTGART, Germany (Reuters) - Mercedes-Benz has re-started production of luxury passenger cars in Beijing this week, Ola Kaellenius, Chief Executive of parent company Daimler (DAIGn.DE), said on Tuesday.
+STUTTGART, Germany, Feb 11 (Reuters) - Mercedes-Benz has re-started production of luxury passenger cars in Beijing this week, Ola Kaellenius, Chief Executive of parent company Daimler , said on Tuesday.

 “We started up our factories yesterday and will ramp up on the production and the retail side,” Kaellenius told analysts at the carmaker’s annual results news conference in Stuttgart.